OIM

 Coaching by experts

-Access to contacts in administration, business and initiatives
+Access to key contacts in government, business, and initiatives

 Three strategic fields of action for Münster's future